solana-labs/solana/docs/src/running-validator/restart-cluster.md

 time, it will be necessary to retry the restart attempt with the stake from the non-responsive validators removed.

-The community should identity and come to social consensus on the set of non-responsive validators.
+The community should identify and come to social consensus on the set of non-responsive validators.
 Then all participating validators return to Step 4 and create a new snapshot with additional `--destake-vote-account <PUBKEY>` arguments for each of the non-responsive validator's vote account address